 Learn what community resources are available to help you get well and stay well.

 View health and wellness news you can use from Cone Health providers on

 Home > Patient & Family Resources > Health Library > Posterior Vitreous Detachment

 COVID-19 Info: Vaccines (5 & up) | Boosters | Testing | Visitor Guidelines | Stats | More

 IMPORTANT NOTICE: COVID-19 testing appointments are not available at Cone Health emergency departments or urgent care locations.
 Click here for testing options.

 Posterior vitreous detachment (PVD) happens when vitreous gel shrinks and separates from the retina.
 PVD normally happens over a period of time, and it's something that you won't feel.

 Posterior vitreous detachment (PVD) happens as a normal part of aging.

 It happens because the vitreous gel in the middle of your eye begins to change by the time you are 40 or 50.
 The gel's normal structure breaks down in a process called syneresis.
 Parts of the gel shrink and lose fluid.
 The fluid collects in pockets in the middle of the eye, and thick strands of the gel form and drift through the eye.
 These strands appear as floaters.

-This kind of PVD usually does not cause any problems.
+Posterior vitreous detachment (PVD) that happens as a normal part of aging usually does not cause any problems.
 But if the vitreous gel is strongly attached to the retina, the gel can pull so hard on the retina—a process called traction—that it tears the retina.
 The tear then allows fluid to collect under the retina and may lead to a retinal detachment.